Aryamanraj/unfold_system/README.md

 # NFT Platue

 NFT Platue is a dynamic NFT marketplace built with React that allows users to view and bid on a variety of NFTs.
 Integrated with Ethereum, it offers real-time updates of bidding events and other interactions.
+The system is deployed on Google Cloud Platform (GCP) and can be accessed [here](http://34.125.246.70:3000/).

 ## Features